 - The Battle of the Metaurus, 207 BC: Guaranteed Rome’s survival and triumph over Carthage

-- Victory of Arminius over the Roman Legions under Varus, AD 9: Ends Roman expansion into Germany
+- Victory of Arminius over the Roman Legions under Varus, AD 9: Ended Roman hopes of expansion into Germany

 - The Battle of Châlons, AD 451: Roman victory over the Huns saved Western Europe’s Future

-- The Battle of Tours (Poitiers), AD 732: Stopped Muslim expansion into Northern Europe
+- The Battle of Tours, AD 732: Stopped Moslem expansion into Northern Europe

 - The Battle of Hastings, AD 1066: Essential First step towards Britain as a World Power